AthenZ/athenz/docker/README.md

 -   UI
     1.  convert `default-config.js` parameters to ENV
     1.  `server.js`, `login.js`, `serviceFQN`; `keys` folder is hard coded
-    1.  configurable listering port
+    1.  configurable listening port
-    1.  ~~split `ZMS_SERVER` env. for browser to ZMS ajax call and internal connection from UI to ZMS~~
 -   ZMS
-    1. NO retry on DB connection error when deploy with docker stack
+    1.  need server health check, e.g. readiness probe
-    1. Warning message in docker log: `Loading class `com.mysql.jdbc.Driver'.
+    1. Warning message in docker log: `Loading class 'com.mysql.jdbc.Driver'.
 This is deprecated.
-The new driver class is `com.mysql.cj.jdbc.Driver'.
+The new driver class is 'com.mysql.cj.jdbc.Driver'.
 The driver is automatically registered via the SPI and manual loading of the driver class is generally unnecessary.`
 -   ZTS
     1.  `docker/zts/var/zts_store/` create as root user by docker for storing policy, better to change the default location folder outside the Athenz project folder
--   ZTS-DB
-    1.  ~~`DEFAULT CHARSET = latin1`~~
 -   ZPU
     1. If volume not mount to `/home/athenz/tmp/zpe/`, will have error: `2019/06/12 06:34:09 Failed to get policies for domain: garm, Error:Unable to write Policies for domain:"garm" to file, Error:rename /home/athenz/tmp/zpe/garm.tmp /etc/acceptance-test/zpu/garm.pol: invalid cross-device link`
 -   athenz-cli